 Around fifty years later, George presented an original Buoy-O-Boy jacket to The Pirate Radio Hall of Fame.

 George Hare, right, presents the Caroline Buoy-O-Boy to your webmaster.
-Photo by Ursula Barrett-Hughes.
+Photo by Ursula Barrett-Myer.

 George Hare and your webmaster with the Caroline Buoy-O-Boy.
 Photo by Chris Payne.